eellak/gsoc2019-anonymization/README.md

               be replaced with symbol _n_ times, always respecting the original alignment/format of the text.
 - p: Specify the patterns file.
 A default pattern file is given in _anonymizer/patterns.json_
 - v: If typed, verbose mode is on.
 In verbose mode all identified entities are printed on the console.
+- w: If typed the parser expects a string with words separated by commas (,).
+Each word is anonymized in the text, adding         flexibility to the service.
+Therefore the user can anonymize words that may not have been identified by default.